Amanda Thacker

 Yeah, and you’d think that would end up costing them more, right?
 Well apparently not, apparently having the women be able to come into work has increased the office’s overall productivity so much that it over-compensates for the cost of the daycare.
 Can you believe that?
 Women are so much more productive than men that it actually costs less — better yet, makes them more money — to build and maintain a full-on daycare so more women can work there than to hire more men.

-Two other housemates scream at each other through headsets from rooms on opposite sides of the house.
+Two of our housemates scream at each other through headsets from rooms on opposite sides of the house.
 One rapidly clicks his mouse.
 The other ravages his keyboard.
 Laugh.
 Scream.
 Laugh.
 Groan.

-Can you believe that women are so much more productive than men?
+Can you believe that, he probes again.
+That women are so much more productive than men?